 - Identifying antibodies against MAP through blood tests such as ELISA

-- Observing characteristic intestinal lesions during pathological examination
+- Observing typical intestinal lesions during pathological examination

 Using multiple diagnostic methods helps accurately identify cattle infected with Johnes and supports effective herd management.